UBC-STAT/stat545.stat.ubc.ca/content/home/youtube.md

 widget = "hero"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 30  # Order that this section will appear.

-title = "Start the Course"
+title = "Watch the Series on YouTube"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
-# hero_media = "logo-youtube.png"
+hero_media = "logo-youtube.png"

 [design.background]
   # Apply a background color, gradient, or image.